Calgary & Toronto

 - Unlimited G.O.A.T.
 Pass: $300/month – Toronto only

 They’ve done a good job here.
 They’ve successfully re-arranged our association of boxing studios with dingy, grimy boxing rings, to aesthetically pleasing, clean, all-inclusive clubs.
-In Calgary the studio is large (5,600 sq ft large), open, comes with a second floor gym for before and after use, a boxing ring, change rooms, lockers, the boxing studio, and a cafe equipped with wifi, strong coffee and dairy free/gluten free/all natural delicious snacks.
-NBD.
-The newest studio in Toronto is definitely less grandeur (since they’re also in the middle of downtown Toronto so it makes sense), with a retail section, open space in the front foyer to lounge, a boxing ring, lockers, the studio, and change rooms.
-With the exception of a projector in the lobby, there isn’t too much we haven’t seen, but that said, they’re ticking all of the quintessential boxes that boutique fitness studios require these days.
+The Calgary studio is big (5,600 sq ft large).
+It includes a second floor gym for before and after use, a boxing ring, change rooms, lockers, the boxing studio, and a lounge.
+The newest studio in Toronto is less grandeur – but since they’re in the middle of downtown Toronto, it makes sense.
+Included is still a boxing ring, lockers, the studio, and change rooms just on a smaller scale.
+With the exception of a projector in the lobby, there isn’t too much we haven’t seen – that said, they’re ticking all of the quintessential boxes that boutique fitness studios require these days.

 The crowd is surprisingly cool.
 In Calgary they’ve done an incredible job acquiring loyal fighters beyond the expected boutique fitness crazed millennial.
-A lot of the crew are regulars and range from 20’s – 50+ with an even representation of gender.
-In Toronto, as they’re brand new, the fan following is obviously less dedicated, but with the help of acquiring some of Toronto’s best boxing instructors, and offering something new to Toronto’s boxing style, we have no doubt the membership sales will be plentiful.
+There’s a lot of regulars that range from 20’s – 50+ with an even representation of gender.
+And even with the Toronto studio being quite new, the fan following is dedicated and largely made up of the downtown young professional crowd.

 THE CLASS 🍍